-The Acadia Family Center provides education, prevention, and out-patient treatment services for individuals of all ages, families, and communities affected by alcohol, drugs, other addictive substances, and/or a mental health disorder.
+The Acadia Family Center provides out-patient treatment, education, and prevention services for individuals of all ages, families, and communities affected by the use of alcohol, drugs, other addictive substances, and/or a mental health disorder.

 magnitude of the problem